FreedomBen/breakout71/Readme.md

 ## To do

-- maybe just make the starting perk icon the first level ? kind of silly, kind of fun.
-- avoid showing a +1 and -1 at the same time when a combo increase is reset
+## Done

 - display closest unlock with current perks in score and gameover screens
-- show the initial perk when we start a new game.
+- initial perk icon = first level
-- "skip" option on the upgrades, for when you don't want any of them.
 - fix starting perk option not working

-## Done

 - progress bar for unlock in unlocks menu
 - display runs history
 - in the runs history, only save perks that were chosen by the user